top of page

 Article III: Membership

-The officers of the organization shall be the President, a Vice President of Membership & Outreach, a Vice President of Political Affairs, a Vice President of Communications, a Vice President of Equity, Diversity, and Inclusion (EDI), the Secretary, the Treasurer, and two YDA National Committee Members, who shall be of different gender identities, and a Public Policy Director.
+The executive officers of the organization shall be the President, a Vice President of Membership & Outreach, a Vice President of Political Affairs, a Vice President of Communications, a Vice President of Equity, Diversity, and Inclusion (EDI), the Secretary, the Treasurer, and two YDA National Committee Members, who shall be of different gender identities, and a Public Policy Director.
 These officers shall perform the duties in prescribed Section 3 of this Article and by the parliamentary authority.
-No member of YDMA may hold more than one office of the Board of Directors simultaneously.
+No member of YDMA may cast more than one vote on the Board of Directors.

 Section 2: Additional Officers

-In addition to the members in Section 1 of this Article, there shall be the following additional officers of the organization: the person elected as Chair of each chartered chapter and chartered caucus established under Article XI, one of the Vice Presidents shall be chosen by vote of the Executive Committee as Executive Vice President—without vacating their elected office, and two people, who shall be of different gender identities, shall be chosen by the Board of Directors, by ballot, to serve as the organization’s representatives to the Democratic State Committee.
+In addition to the members in Section 1 of this Article, there shall be the following additional officers of the organization: the ten Regional Directors, the Chairs of chartered caucus established under Article XI, one of the Vice Presidents shall be chosen by vote of the Executive Committee as Executive Vice President—without vacating their elected office, and two people, who shall be of different gender identities, shall be chosen by the Board of Directors, by ballot, to serve as the organization’s representatives to the Democratic State Committee.

 Section 3: Duties